scrna1/6 Jupyter Notebook lamindata

 obsm: 'X_umap'

-Before validating & annotating this artifact, we need to define valid features and a schema.
+To validate & annotate a dataset, we need to define valid features and a schema.

 # define valid features